udacity/rbnd-toycity-part1/README.md

 When you feel ready to submit, use the blue 'Submit Project' button!
 ​

-The result of running your report generator code will look something like this (Please see rationale for each calculation:
+The result of running your report generator code will look something like this.
+Please see rationale for each calculation:
 ​

-## Product Output
+### Product Output
 ​
 * Name => The name of the product
 * Retail price => The retail price as listed for that product